Certified Foodies - A food blog by siblings Mhel and Ken

 These very sharp blades can give you 288 knife strokes in 15 seconds

 Tupperware enrolled us in the Kitchen Discovery Class in CCA and it started with 3 renowned female chefs (Yayyy!
 Girl power!) showing us how great the Speedy Chopper is in making your life easier in the kitchen.
-They were all very delightful so we enjoyed watching them prepare these delicious dishes, Oh, and they used other Tupperware kitchen tools during the whole demo. :)
+They were all very delightful so we enjoyed watching them prepare these delicious dishes, Oh, and they used other Tupperware kitchen tools during the whole demo. 🙂

-Your All-Time Favorites at Flapjacks are Now Back… Better… Best!
+Your All-Time Favorites at Flapjacks

 A good restaurant values its customers’ opinions and suggestions.
 A way of showcasing this is when a certain dish makes a re-appearance on the menu due to popular demand from their avid patrons.
-And this is exactly what Flapjacks is doing now, by re-introducing four (4) of their signature dishes with “Back…Better…Best!”
+And this is exactly what Flapjacks is doing now, by re-introducing four (4) of their signature dishes with Back…Better…Best!

 You can start your meal by experiencing a nice play of textures and flavors with a plate of Mango Exotica.
 It’s a light but quite filling meal with a delightful mix of Romaine lettuce, sweet bites of California raisins, croutons, succulent grilled chicken slices, with almond slivers for that extra crunch, all tossed in a tangy and sweet mango vinaigrette.